Riesling Sugar Guidelines: The Scale

 Medium Sweet.
 The ratio here is 2.1 to 4.0 acid to sugar.
 Example: a wine with 7.5 grams of acid could have a maximum sugar level of 30 grams.
 And again, the same pH factor applies as a level two wine: if the pH rises to 3.3, you move up to Dessert, and if the pH drops to 2.9 you move to Medium Dry.
 And if the pH is 2.8 or below (highly unlikely), the wine could be called Dry.

 Sweet.
 Ratio above 4.1, but using the pH adjustment, a sweeter wine with a ratio of, say, 4.4 might actually be moved to Medium Sweet if the pH is significantly lower.

 It is vital that all IRF members adhere to the same terminology so when we speak to Riesling consumers about what is a dry wine and what is a medium dry wine, we are all speaking the same language.

 This guideline should assist restaurants in that servers can verbally tell patrons what style of wine they will be getting.
 The more it is used, the more the terminology will be understood.

-It is highly recommended that this guideline be used in conjunction with the IRF’s approved graphic interpretation, called The Taste Profile, that could be used on back labels, case cards, shelf-talkers, and so forth.
-For this proposal to have the greatest impact, the terms we offer above for the four levels of sweetness remain unchanged.
+It is highly recommended that this guideline be used in conjunction with the IRF’s approved graphic interpretation–the Riesling Taste Profile–which can be used on back labels, case cards, shelf-talkers, and so forth.